 Question: "What does it mean to love your neighbor as you love yourself?"

-Answer: An expert in the law tried to test the Lord Jesus by asking Him to declare what the greatest commandment in the Law of Moses.
-In one masterful statement, Jesus condensed the entire law that God had given Moses into this memorable explanation: “You shall love the LORD your God with all your heart, with all your soul, and with all your mind.
+Answer: An expert in the law tried to test the Lord Jesus by asking Him to declare what was the greatest commandment in the Law of Moses.
+In one masterful statement, Jesus condensed the entire law that God had given Moses: “You shall love the LORD your God with all your heart, with all your soul, and with all your mind.
 This is the first and great commandment.
-And the second is like it: 'You shall love your neighbor as yourself.'
-On these two commandments hang all the Law and the Prophets" (Matthew 22:37-40).
+And the second is like it: ‘You shall love your neighbor as yourself.’
+On these two commandments hang all the Law and the Prophets” (Matthew 22:37–40).

 When we read the Ten Commandments in Exodus 20, we are struck with the realization that they focus on these two issues.
 Certainly we are to love God supremely.
 But what does it mean to love our neighbor as ourselves?

 Jesus is quoting here from Leviticus 19.
 Let’s look at its context: